hanswenzel/CaTS/Instructions.md

     }
     +EOF

+Change setup_opticks.sh so that the environmental variables are set to correspond to your installation as instructed in the script.
+Then get some information  about your system:
     source setup_opticks.sh
     oinfo-
     dinfo-
+ To build the opticks external packages do:

     mkdir -p ${WORK_DIR}/local/opticks/externals/
     cd ${WORK_DIR}/local/opticks/externals/
     ln -s ${OptiX_INSTALL_DIR} OptiX
     cd ${WORK_DIR}
     opticks-externals-install >& install_ext.log &

 scan the log file or any errors and correct them.
+Now build opticks:

     cd ${WORK_DIR}
     opticks-full  >& install_full.log &

 scan the log file or any errors and correct them.
+Before you run
+    opticks-t

-Before you run     opticks-t you want to to create the geocache using e.g. one of the gdml files provided by CaTS
+you want to to create the geocache using e.g. one of the gdml files provided by CaTS (https://github.com/hanswenzel/CaTS)
-(https://github.com/hanswenzel/CaTS)

     geocache-